Essential Guide to Hong Kong

-Hong Kong consists of four main areas.
-These are:
+Hong Kong consists of four main areas:

-Hong Kong Island – Home to an amazing number of tall buildings along Victoria Harbour waterfront.
+Hong Kong Island - home to an amazing number of tall buildings along Victoria Harbour waterfront.

-Kowloon – The peninsula opposite Hong Kong Island on the other side of Victoria Harbour.
-One of the most densely populated places on the planet!
+Kowloon - the peninsula opposite Hong Kong Island on the other side of Victoria Harbour; one of the most densely populated places on the planet!

-The New Territories – To the north of Kowloon and often ignored by tourists who unfortunately miss this diverse, partly mountainous landscape.
+The New Territories - to the north of Kowloon and often ignored by tourists who unfortunately miss this diverse, partly mountainous landscape.

-The Outlying Islands – All the other bits of Hong Kong to the south including Lantau Island (home to Disneyland) and Hong Kong International Airport Island.
+The Outlying Islands - all the other bits of Hong Kong to the south including Lantau Island (home to Disneyland) and Hong Kong International Airport Island.

 Gay Scene